 Country Palings – Greenpoint – for the best iced coffee – ever – you need to come here.
 Cathy and Ken take their coffee seriously.
 They also have homemade cakes and desserts.
 It is also a quaint gift shop where you can find something lovely to take home.

-Things to do when it’s not sunny
+Things to do in Forster when it’s raining

 Forster YMCA Indoor Swimming Pool – Also has a gym for any of those healthy parent who want a work out whilst on holidays.

 Smiths Lake and Myall Lake – just south of Forster, you will find another couple of lakes.
 There are some lovely spots to visit along these lakes and they need their own list of things to do.
 Myall Lake is fresh water.
 To swim in this water is truly magical.